-Our goal has been to thoroughly evaluate the online-coupled, regional-scale chemistry-transport-model COSMO-ART.
-The evaluation dataset we have collected allows for a comprehensive assessment of model performance throughout Europe.
+Our goal has been to thoroughly evaluate the online-coupled, regional-scale chemistry-transport-model COSMO-ART for its ability to simulate trace gas concentrations and aerosol characteristics.
+The evaluation dataset we have collected allows for a comprehensive assessment of model performance at the surface throughout Europe.
 Comparison with only recently available measurements of aerosol chemical composition (AMS) and aerosol size distribution data was particularly valuable.
+Not included in our work has been an evaluation of vertical profiles and upper-air variables of chemical and meteorological parameters with aircraft or radiosonde measurements.

-Meteorological conditions are very well simulated in all periods investigated without any need for tuning.
+Surface meteorological conditions are very well simulated in all periods investigated without any need for tuning.
 However, there is room left for improvements through data assimilation and nudging.
-Results for gas-phase tracer and bulk aerosol mass concentrations are very encouraging, also for rather difficult periods like winter 2006.
-Both, temporal and spatial distributions of O_3 and NO_x are in good agreement with observations.
-The lack of a coordinated, european-wide measurement network for NH_3 and NMVOC impairs our ability to wholly evaluate gas-phase chemistry.
-From the more advanced datasets, aerosol chemical composition and size distributions, we can conclude that the modeling system is also able to represent those quantities with a good degree of accuracy, although nitrate aerosols tend to be overestimated and sulfate underestimated.
-Not only is the temporal evolution of aerosol mass correctly reproduced, including distinct peaks seen on several occasions and places, but also the chemical composition is quite comparable to reality.
-In addition, we could show that the modeling system is able to represent these quantities in an accurately size-resolved manner - a quantity that is indispensable for correct quantification of climate and health effects.
+Results for gas-phase tracer and bulk aerosol mass concentrations are encouraging, also for rather difficult periods like winter 2006.
+Both, temporal and spatial distributions of O3 and NO_x are in good agreement with observations.
+The lack of a coordinated, european-wide measurement network for NH3 and NMVOC impairs our ability to wholly evaluate gas-phase chemistry, and a missing homogenized elemental carbon dataset hinders evaluation of this aerosol component.
+From the more advanced datasets, aerosol chemical composition and size distributions, we can conclude that the modeling system is able to represent those quantities with an acceptable degree of accuracy, although nitrate aerosols tend to be overestimated and sulfate underestimated.
+Not only is the temporal evolution of aerosol mass correctly reproduced, including distinct peaks seen on several occasions and places, but also the chemical composition is quite comparable to reality though some deficiencies have been found.
+In addition, we could show that the modeling system is able to represent these quantities in an acceptably size-resolved manner - a quantity that is indispensable for correct quantification of climate and health effects.
 Some deficiencies have been identified in the model system.
 Most of them will be adressed in the near future by already ongoing developments.

 These are:

-- wet scavenging for gases and wet-phase chemistry/parameterization of in-cloud oxidation of SO2 to SO42-; - update of the representation of secondary organic aerosol components; - realistic lateral boundary conditions for aerosol species; - representation of number size distribution and concentrations in primary emissions of aerosol particles; - inclusion of forest fire emissions.
+- wet scavenging for gases and wet-phase chemistry/parameterization of in-cloud oxidation of SO_2 to SO_4^{2-} ; - update of the representation of secondary organic aerosol components; - realistic lateral boundary conditions for aerosol species; - representation of number size distribution and concentrations in primary emissions of aerosol particles; - inclusion of forest fire emissions.

-Some discrepancies found are more likely reasoned by the simulation setup rather than the model system itself.
+Some discrepancies found are more likely related to the simulation setup rather than the model system itself.
 An increase in horizontal resolution will be key to address those issues.
 Continuous assimilation of meteorological measurement data is another method which will likely result in improvements.

 The coupling to a meteorological core that is actively used and developed for both short-term weather forecasting as well as climate simulations is regarded as a key benefit.
-We conclude that the model is suitable for air-quality assessments as well as studies of climate interactions.
+We conclude that the model is suitable for air-quality assessmentsand the framework is set to evaluate the accuracy of aerosol-climate interactions.
 Only after our evaluation results are known, more complex studies of e.g. climate impacts, can be conducted reliably.